Table of Contents

 The vast majority of the citizens of the United States were born within one of the country’s states or territories.
 Among the people who are born outside of the United States and its territories, the most common way of becoming a citizen is by naturalization.
 But these are not the only manners by which a person becomes a U.S. citizen.
 Below is closer look at the various ways of acquiring citizenship.

-If you are looking for immigration attorneys that will help you out with your birthright U.S. Citizenship call the attorneys at Sam Shihab & Associates, LLC.
+If you are looking for immigration attorneys that will help you out with your birthright U.S. Citizenship call the attorneys at Shihab Burke, LLC, Attorneys At Law.

 Birthright in the United States and its Territories (Jus Soli)

 Anyone born in the United States is automatically a U.S. citizen.
 This is known as the principle of jus soli (or “right of soil”).
 An exception to the rule of jus soli is in the case of children of foreign diplomats, who do not become citizen because they are not subject to the jurisdiction of the United States.

 Birth in a U.S. Territory